 The most likely cause of a high reading, is the presence of sulfur dioxide(SO₂).

-Another cause for very high or deviating measured values can also be the cross-sensitivities that the sulfur dioxide sensor has.
-For example, it reacts positively to hydrogen sulfide, nitric oxide; negatively to alcohol and ozone(O₃).
+Another reason for very high or abnormal values at certain points can be the cross-sensitivity of the sulphur dioxide sensor.
+For example, it reacts positively to hydrogen sulphide, nitrogen monoxide(NO) and negatively to alcohol(C2H6O) and ozone(O₃).

-Thus, all framework conditions must be checked and the measured values must also be compared with the measured value of the nitrogen dioxide(NO₂) sensor and ozone(O₃) sensor in the air-Q to rule out possible cross-sensitivities as a cause.
+All general conditions must therefore be checked and the measured values must also be brought into connection with the measured value of the nitrogen dioxide (NO₂) sensor and ozone (O₃) sensor in the air-Q in order to exclude possible cross-sensitivities as a cause.